-Expanding our focus to other multiferroics, we explore 3D transition-metal oxide perovskites, highlighting the broad applicability of our design principles across various material dimensions and types.
-Traditional AFE perovskites, such as PbZrO$_3$, PbHfO$_3$, and NaNbO$_3$, have been extensively studied for their applications in energy storage, sensors, and memory devices~\cite{Si2024:antiferroelectric}.
+Expanding our focus to other multiferroics, we explore 3D oxide perovskites, highlighting the broad applicability of our design principle across various material dimensions and types.
+Traditional AFE perovskites, such as PbZrO$_3$, PbHfO$_3$, and NaNbO$_3$, have been studied for their applications in energy storage, sensors, and memory devices~\cite{Si2024:antiferroelectric}.
 By including magnetic atoms, multiferroic perovskites, as exemplified with BiFeO$_3$, have been extensively studied~\cite{yang2015:bifeo3,farooq2023:spontaneous}.
 We consider a multiferroic BiCrO$_3$ to demonstrate our design principle due to its known coexistence of AFE and AFM properties~\cite{hill2002:first,kim2006:antiferroelectricity}.
 In its ground state, as shown in Fig.~4(a), BiCrO$_3$ is a G-type AFM (GAFM) and belongs to the $Pbnm$ space group.
-Its AFE behavior results from the opposing displacements of the adjacent Bi atoms. $\varepsilon$ can shift the Bi atoms to the same side~\cite{kim2006:antiferroelectricity}, changing the system from AFE to FE states as shown in Fig.~4(b).
-Our calculations show that its ground state of AFE-GAFM is an AM, characterized by the spin group [$C_2 \Vert C_{2x}T$] with $C_{2x}T$ a screw axis along $x$ direction.
-Such $C_{2x}T$, along with other exchange operations, cannot satisfy Eq.~(3) for the $\textbf{\emph{k}}$ along the A-O-B path, thus exhibits AM spin splitting [Fig.~4(c)].
-For FE-GAFM case, its spin lattices are directly connected by $T$ satisfying Eq.~(3) and, therefore, showing a conventional AFM behavior [Fig.~4(d)].
-Such phenomenon in BiCrO$_3$ further corroborate our design principle from Fig.~1.
+Its AFE behavior results from the opposing displacements of the adjacent Bi atoms. $\varepsilon$ can shift the Bi atoms to the same side~\cite{kim2006:antiferroelectricity}, changing the system from AFE to FE states as in Fig.~4(b).
+Our calculations show that its ground state of AFE-GAFM gives AFEAM, characterized by the [$C_2 \Vert C_{2x}t$], exhibiting altermagnetic spin splitting [Fig.~4(c)].
+For FE-GAFM case, its spin lattices are directly connected by [$C_2 \Vert t$], showing FEAFM [Fig.~4(d)].
+Such phenomenon in BiCrO$_3$ further corroborates our design principle in Fig.~1.